nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 # Developer Guide

 Mod Happy is a command-line-based application that helps students manage their academics.
-This developer guide serves to detail

 ## Acknowledgements